EMIT-leadership-development/emit/_posts/Thought-Leaders/2020-01-25-The-leader-as-an-agent-for-positive-change.md

 category: Thought Leaders
 excerpt_separator: <!--more-->
 ---
+## All leaders exhibit one common quality - influence

 When we look at history, we see many outstanding individuals that influenced others in their generation.
 From Genghis Khan to George Washington and many others in between, communities have been shaped by those who led them.
 Some past leaders have lifted people from abject poverty and deprivation to greater economic achievements, while other leaders have had a very negative impact on their communities.